 One of the barriers to homeownership for low-income residents involves maintenance and repair costs.
-This can place significant burden on homeowners who may already be priced out of the newer home market and thus have limited housing options.
-If this were not enough of a barrier, elderly and disabled persons face an extra challenge in finding affordable remedies to accessibility issues.
+This can place a burden on homeowners who may already be priced out of the newer home market and thus have limited housing options.
+Elderly and disabled persons may face an extra challenge in finding affordable remedies to accessibility issues.

-In response to these growing needs, the City offers several grant programs to assist lowincome Urbana residents.
+In response to these growing needs, the City offers several grant programs to assist low-income Urbana residents.
 The following list describes each program and its subsequent requirements.

-Senior Repair Service (City of Urbana)
+Senior Repair Service

 The Senior Repair Service provides non-repayable grants up to \$850 per household for minor home maintenance repairs to enable the citizen to maintain his/her property.
-Typical projects funded through the Repair Service include furnace and plumbing repairs, porch and step repair, ceiling, wall, and floor repairs.
-Eligibility requirements indicate that the homeowner must have resided in the unit for a minimum of one year, must be 62 years of age or older or receive disability payments, must live within Urbana city limits, and must be-income qualified at or below 50 percent of area median income (see Income Limits Chart on page 40).
+Typical projects funded through the Repair Service include:furnace and plumbing repairs, porch and step repair, ceiling, wall, and floor repairs.
+Eligibility requirements indicate that the homeowner must have resided in the unit for a minimum of one year, must be 62 years of age or older or receive disability payments, must live within Urbana city limits, and must beincome qualified at or below 50 percent of area median income (See Table 8 below)

-Emergency Grant Program (City of Urbana)
+Emergency Grant Program

 The Emergency Grant Program is available to very low-income homeowners for repair of health or safety items.
 Emergency grant funds are available only if the repair is immediately needed to mitigate a hazardous condition.
 Eligible activities include only those repairs necessary to alleviate a hazardous condition which poses a threat to the health and safety of the occupant, including repair or replacement of defective mechanical, electrical or plumbing systems, building components, and surfaces.
-Eligibility requirements stipulate that the property must be owner-occupied for a minimum of one year, the property must be located within Urbana corporate limits, the owner must provide evidence of property insurance, and household income may not exceed 50 percent of the area median income (see Income Limits Chart on page 40).
+Eligibility requirements stipulate that the property must be owner-occupied for a minimum of one year, the property must be located within Urbana corporate limits, the owner must provide evidence of property insurance, and household income may not exceed 50 percent of the area median income (See Table 8 below)